MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

 1. Open the ContosoDashboard project in Visual Studio Code.

-    For example, enter the following command in the terminal window:
+    For example, if the terminal window is still open, you can use the following command to open the project:

     ```powershell
     code .